nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
 2. `AddressBookParser` parses the user input (if valid) to create and return a `FindCommandParser`
 3. `FindCommandParser` parses the user input (if valid) to extract the prefix and its corresponding value, before calling the corresponding parse predicate method to create the corresponding predicate to be used.
 In this case, since the name prefix is specified, the `parseNamePredicate` method is called to create `NameContainsKeywordsPredicate`.
 A `FindCommand` is then created with the predicate and returned.
 4. `LogicManager` executes the `FindCommand`, which calls the `updateFilteredPersonList` method of the `Model` with the predicate as the argument.
+Subsequently, the `FindCommand` calls `getFilteredGuestListCount` and `getFilteredVendorListCount` methods from `Model` to respectively obtain the number of guest(s) and vendor(s) that match the given keyword(s)
-5. A `CommandResult` containing the success message is then returned to the `LogicManager` and then back to the `UI` component
+6. A `CommandResult` containing the success message is then returned to the `LogicManager` and then back to the `UI` component

 --------------------------------------------------------------------------------------------------------------------